automata-network/docs/docs/xata/sdk.md

 ```

-1.Interact with XATA
+1. Interact with XATA

     You may now interact with the XATA router using Uniswap-like functions.
 These functions return API responses like the one below:
 ```json
 // response example
 {